deepmodeling/DeePTB/README.md

 <img src="./doc/img/band_1.png" width = "40%" height = "40%" alt="hBN Bands" align=center />
 </div>

 It shows that the fitting has learn the shape of the bandstructure, but not very accurate.
 We can further improve the accuracy by incooperating more function, for example the onsite correction.
-There are three kind of onsite correction supported: `split`, `uniform` and `strain`.
+There are three kind of onsite correction supported: `uniform` and `strain`.
 We use `strain` for now to see the effect.
 Now change the `onsitemode` in `input_sort.json` from `none` to `strain`, `num_epoch` to `400` and using the command:
 ```bash
 dptb train -sk input_short.json -o ./first -i ./first/checkpoint/best_nnsk_c1.5w0.3.pth
 ```